Introduction

 Step 3: Boarding the Train

-After obtaining your ticket, proceed to the designated platform for Oranienburg-bound trains.
-Ensure you validate your ticket before boarding the train.
-Once onboard, find a seat and relax as you embark on a journey through time.
+Then, go to the platform for Oranienburg bound trains and then obtain your ticket.
+Snow check, validate your ticket before you board the train.
+Once onboard, there’s no rush to do anything other than find a seat and relax as you embark on a journey through time.

 Arriving at Sachsenhausen

-Upon arriving at Oranienburg, the next step is to reach the Sachsenhausen Concentration Camp, which is roughly 2.5 kilometers away.
+The next step is to get to the Sachsenhausen Concentration Camp which is about 2.5 kilometers from Oranienburg upon arrival.
 You have a few options:

 By Foot